Mr-Ferreira/calculator/README.md

 * Keyboard input capability -
     * Smart detection of valid cut/copy/pasting of formulas.
 * Ability to modify calculation set-up at a desired text-caret location.
+    * Smart detection of valid placement of symbols and numbers at desired text-caret location.
 * Storage of past calculations and ability to re-use past calculations.
 * Ability to repeat last operation by pressing "=" button.